-We continually scrutinize the way we use water, and water conservation is only growing in importance as we see increased drought throughout the country.
+We were the first major nursery to recycle irrigation runoff in the late 1970s.
+This breakthrough drastically reduced our use of water and fertilizer and has now become a standard in the industry.
+We continue to scrutinize the way we use water, and water conservation is only growing in importance as we see increased drought throughout the country.